fleetdm/fleet/handbook/company/revenue-operations-manager.md

 # 🫧 Revenue Operations Manager

+## Let's start with why we exist. 📡

+Ever wondered if your employer is monitoring your work computer?

+Organizations make huge investments every year to keep their laptops and servers online, secure, compliant, and usable from anywhere.
+This is called "device management".

+At Fleet, we think it's time device management became [transparent](https://fleetdm.com/transparency) and [open source](https://fleetdm.com/handbook/company#open-source).

+## About the company 🌈

+You can read more about the company in our [handbook](https://fleetdm.com/handbook/company), which is public and open to the world.

+tldr; Fleet Device Management Inc. is a [recently-funded](https://techcrunch.com/2022/04/28/fleet-nabs-20m-to-enable-enterprises-to-manage-their-devices/) Series A startup founded and backed by the same people who created osquery, the leading open source security agent.
+Today, osquery is installed on millions of laptops and servers, and it is especially popular with [enterprise IT and security teams](https://www.linuxfoundation.org/press/press-release/the-linux-foundation-announces-intent-to-form-new-foundation-to-support-osquery-community).

 ## Your primary responsibilities 🔭

 As RevOps at Fleet, you will get the chance to…